 Meanwhile, break up the white chocolate and place in a heat proof bowl over a small pan of simmering water on the hob.
 Stir until melted.
 Take the bowl off the heat and carefully dip each eclair into the chocolate at a 45 degree angle to coat the top.
 Place a raspberry on top of each eclair and sprinkle over the dehydrated raspberry and rose petal (if using).
 Place the eclairs back on the cooling rack and allow to set in the fridge or in a cool place for around 30 minutes.
 Serve with a drizzle of remaining coulis.

-Eat on the same day, these don’t really keep very well but would survive 1 night in a covered container in the fridge.
+Éclairs are best eaten same day, however can be refrigerated in an air tight container overnight.
 You can make the pastry cases in advance and freeze, defrost fully before filling with cream and topping.